KyleAMathews/typefaces/README.md

 setup to work with Typefaces.
 Gatsby by default also embeds your CSS in your `<head>` for even faster loading.

-If you're not using webpack or equivalent tool that allows you to require css, then you'll need to manually integrate the index.css and font files from the package into your build system.
+If you’re not using webpack or equivalent tool that allows you to require css, then you’ll need to manually integrate the index.css and font files from the package into your build system.

 ## Adding other fonts